“There is no such thing as a single-issue struggle because we do not live single-issue lives.”

 Biography

-Jo (anne) Vannicola is an Emmy award-winning actor, Gemini, Genie (Canadian Screen awards), and Actra Award nominee.
+Jo Vannicola is an Emmy award-winning actor, Canadian Screen Award, Gemini, Genie, and ACTRA Award nominee.
 Jo is also author, advocate, and screenwriter.
-Vannicola is the chair of outACTRAto, the LGBTQ+ committee at ACTRA Toronto, and sits on the sexual assault ad-hoc committee for women in film and television.
+Vannicola is the founding chair of outACTRAto, the 2SLGBTQ+ committee at ACTRA Toronto, and sat on the sexual assault ad-hoc committee for Women in Film and Television.
 Vannicola is the recipient of The Margaret Trudeau Advocacy Award (2020), and the recipient of the Leslie Yeo Award for volunteerism, 2019.
 They are the founder of Youth Out Loud (2004-2009), a non-profit dedicated to raising awareness about child abuse.

 “I made a decision early in my career to come out and to express my gender in a way that felt authentic.
 As someone who does not pass for heterosexual, does not wear skirts or dresses, and does not fit into the confining, patriarchal stereotype of ‘woman’ or heterosexual, it would be a much harder path as an actor.
 I now identify as non-binary.
 It is who I am.
 With this identity, I step out of the imbalance and power structure created by a heterosexual, cisgender ideology, rooted in misogyny and homophobia, and take space as the person I always was, and am.
 I am dedicated to using my life, career, writing, and activism, to being part of a larger community of artists and thinkers and will work to create content in screen, books, and as an actor – that reflects a more diverse and truthful image of who we are as people.” -Jo Vannicola